Debt Management Program

 Could a Debt Management Program still hurt my credit?

-Who would you rather lend money to, someone who has enrolled in a program that helps them pay off the full amount you lent them or someone who takes the “easy” way out and declares bankruptcy?
-Bankruptcy should be a final resort.
-Currently, bankruptcy candidates have to go through a credit counseling and debtor education program to be eligible for bankruptcy.
+Your alternatives to a debt management program have a more severe impact on your credit score.
+Options such as bankruptcy should be a final resort.
+Currently, bankruptcy candidates must go through a credit counseling and debtor education program to be eligible for bankruptcy.
 The rules and stipulations for bankruptcy have changed dramatically over the past few years, and many individuals who may have been considered eligible for bankruptcy are no longer eligible.

-Am I required to complete a "Debt Management counseling session"?
+Do I have to complete a “Debt Management Counseling session"?

 Yes.
 There is an education component to the program, but it is very helpful to your situation, and fairly easy to complete satisfactorily.
 You will learn many things that you need to know about credit, money and finance.